Using your smartphone to record audio is easy!

 Paired with a professional dictation app, such as the Dictate+ app which has all the features and functionality of a Dictaphone (i.e., Insert, Overwrite), dictating audio for transcription has never been easier.

 If you aren’t dictating (one voice) or don’t have the need for a professional dictation app, simply use the inbuilt smartphone recording app which comes with most phones.
 Many researchers and academics who wish to record interviews are utilising the inbuilt recording features of smartphones, to suit their workflow.

 Most inbuilt recording apps come with the basic features of a digital recording device, such as:

 - A record/pause function,

 - Ability to record in .m4a format, and

 - Ability to change the audio file name.

 There’s no longer a need for a separate recording device, such as a digital recorder.
 Use what you have at hand, and be confident that smartphones have the capacity to produce exceptional quality audio, in quiet environments.

 Recording Interviews for Research?
-Follow these instructions for better audio
+Follow these smartphone audio recording instructions for better results

 Of course, it pays to follow the usual instructions when recording interviews for research: